SebastianRzk/Looksyk/docs/usage/datastorage.md

     * `git-config.json` contains the configuration of the git integration (if enabled).
 	* `media.json` contains all the checksums of the media files.
 Is created automatically and should not be edited manually.
 	* `user-theme.css` contains the custom CSS.
 This file is empty by default.
+The file will be loaded by the frontend automatically, so you can add your custom CSS to edit almost everything here.
 	* `version.txt` contains the version of the knowledge graph.
 This is used to migrate the graph to a new version.